SymfonyCasts/symfony7/sfcasts/role-hierarchy-access-control.md

 Back in the browser, we're authenticated as Janeway, and she has `ROLE_ADMIN`.
 So she should be able to access the admin pages.
 Try it out by visiting `/admin/startship`.
 Yep, we have access!

-To prove this is working, logout... and try to access `/admin/starship`.
+To prove this is working, log out... and try to access `/admin/starship`.
 We're redirected to the login page, good!
 Now login as Picard with `picard@enterprise.space`, password `makeitso`.
 Remember, he doesn't have `ROLE_ADMIN`.